OriGen:Enhancing RTL Code Generation with Code-to-Code Augmentation and Self-Reflection: Evaluation

 \subsection{Model Training}

 We employ the LoRA (Low-Rank Adaptation) ~\cite{lora} method to train the model's capability in generating RTL code.
 This approach allows for enhancing the model's specific abilities in RTL code generation while minimizing the impact on its other capabilities.
 For all the training processes, we employ the float16 mixed precision method, although the model is trained in bfloat16 precision.
-We utilize the Adam optimizer with $\beta_1 = 0.9$, $\beta_2 = 0.999$, and the cosine learning rate decay to schedule our learning rate.
-The warm-up ratio is set to 0.03.
+We use the AdamW optimizer with parameters $\beta_1 = 0.9$ and $\beta_2 = 0.999$, along with cosine learning rate decay for scheduling.
+The warm-up ratio is set to 0.03, and the batch size is 8.

-During the training process, we initially segment the dataset into smaller subsets, each containing 10k samples, resulting in a total of 18 groups.
-We then perform fine-tuning on these smaller datasets to evaluate their quality and assess the model's performance training on them.
-Throughout the experiments, it is evident that the dataset's performance is relatively sensitive to the learning rate.

-As illustrated in Figure \ref{fig:learning rate impact}, we choose several subsets of the dataset, including 6 smaller 10k-samples datasets and 2 larger 30k-samples datasets.
-Employing varying learning rates during the training phase lead to noticeable differences in the pass@1 metric on the VerilogEval benchmark ~\cite{verilogeval}.
-Simultaneously, the results obtained from training on different datasets exhibit significant variations.
-These observations highlight the sensitivity of the model's performance to the choice of learning rate and the characteristics of the training dataset.
-In response, we implement a strategy of training each small dataset with its optimal learning rate.
-Furthermore, we conduct training exclusively on those datasets where the pass@1 metric surpass 42\%.
-This approach mitigate the sensitivity of the model's performance to the learning rate, ensuring that each dataset subset is trained with the most suitable learning rate to achieve optimal results.
-Additionally, it avoids the detrimental influence of underperforming datasets.